-Growing up in a business savvy family, investment is something that I’ve never stopped hearing.
-You want to be rich?
+Growing up in a business-savvy family, investment is something that I’ve never stopped hearing.
+Do you want to be rich?
 Invest in stock, in a company or focus on start-ups, but what happens to invest in yourself?

 I was told that school is the best place to learn, do well in school, get good grades, get a job, work hard and hopefully, you will be promoted and essentially live a good life.
 Pretty bad advice I would say and sadly most family I know still teach their kids that.